dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 ![Welcome to the Arctic Circle][intro]

 * Ever wanted to go to the arctic circle?
-It's easy, if you don't believe me, check out [this video from Tom Scott](https://www.youtube.com/watch?v=eFJ-ze2-SqU) on how to visit Svalbard.
+It's easy, if you don't think it's true, check out [this video from Tom Scott](https://www.youtube.com/watch?v=eFJ-ze2-SqU) on how to visit Svalbard.

-Basically you have to go via Norway, more specifically Oslo.
+The only caveat is that you have to go via Norway, more specifically Oslo.

-Despite the sound the name "arctic circle", it's not as remote or as sparsely populated as you might think.
-It's not just a bunch of research stations but has a proper (though very small) city called longyearbyern, which was settled when mining was a big source of income in the area.
+Despite the sound of the words "arctic circle", it's not nearly as remote as you might think.
+Though it is sparsely populated, with the only "city" there housing a small population.
+It's not just a bunch of research stations though but has a proper town called Longyearbyern, which was settled when mining was a big source of income in the area.

-Aroudn 2000 people live there and it is becoming a more popular tourist destination, so they have some bars that wouldnt look out of place in Shoreditch, London and AirBnBs and fast wifi (mainly beacuse of the research also done there).
+Aroudn 2000 people live there and it is becoming a more popular tourist destination.
+They have some bars that wouldnt look out of place in Shoreditch (London) and AirBnBs and fast WiFi (mainly beacuse of the research also done there).

-Speaking AirBnBs, I'd recommend these, there are a few hotel but they'd be a lot more expensive.
+Speaking of AirBnBs, I'd recommend going for these.
+There are a few hotel but they'd be a lot more expensive.

 Prepare for weather!
 This article is from a June holiday, so around the city itself there isn't much snow, but as soon as you leave the time you have endless slow and glaciers so wrap up warm.
-Also in June is it part of their "summer sun" season where the sun stays high in the sky for 24 hours a day, which can be disorienting, so make sure you try and sleep at a regular-ish time (the bars close at 2am so there's not much to do after this anyway).
+Also June is in the "summer sun" season where the sun stays high in the sky for 24 hours a day.
+As fun as this is this can be disorienting, so make sure you try and sleep at a regular-ish time (the bars close at 2am so there's not much to do after this anyway).

+_Note: If you're going in the winter months, there is pure darkness for 24 hours a day._

 Also alcohol.
 There is one shop in the city center that sells alcohol and you have to show your boarding pass each time you want to buy any.
-There is a limit too (even for residents), due to the extreme weather fucking with your head.
+There is a limit too (even for residents), due to the extreme weather and sun cycles causing people to tend towards more extreme behaviour.

-If you're worried about polar bears dont be, they are very rarely seen near the city, but if you go out of town you are require by law to carry a weapon, so only go with guides or residents.
+If you're worried about polar bears dont be, they are very rarely seen near the city, but if you go out of town you are require by law be in a party with someone carrying a weapon, so only go with guides or residents.

 As for the activities below, you'll want to book them well in advance, [Visit Svalbard](https://en.visitsvalbard.com/) is recommended as a one-stop place to book everything you need.